What HVAC Systems Qualify for Tax Credits?

 To apply for ENERGY STAR tax credits, homeowners must install products certified by ENERGY STAR by an EPA-qualified HVAC technician.
 These certified products meet specific energy efficiency standards and have been independently tested to qualify.

-Homeowners must then file Form 5695 (for 2022) with their annual federal tax return, where they can receive a tax credit in a fixed amount or a percentage of work performed for their qualifying purchase.
+Homeowners must then file Form 5695 with their annual federal tax return, where they can receive a tax credit in a fixed amount or a percentage of work performed for their qualifying purchase.
 The form must be filed the same year the HVAC appliances and installation services were purchased.
 Homeowners can also look into other state and local incentives when installing an energy-efficient product.

 Please consult a tax professional for the most up-to-date tax advice.